Stone-Path-Engineering/events/_posts/2024-09-26-hardware-hangout.md

 ### Event Highlights

-- **Technical Talk:** Learn and share about prototyping embedded systems.
+- **Technical Talk:** Learn and share about different career paths.
 - **Networking:** Mingle with like-minded individuals, share experiences, and forge valuable connections.
 - **Project Share:** Bring your latest projects or ideas to spur conversations, or simply be inspired by others.
 Don’t worry, we won’t make anyone perform a show-and-tell!